-42. Are Special Districts eligible to file claims for reimbursement?
+43. Are Special Districts eligible to file claims for reimbursement?

-A special district is eligible if it meets the eligibility criteria adopted by the Commission on State Mandates' May 25, 2012 Statement of Decision.
+A special district is eligible if it meets the eligibility criteria adopted by the CSM's May 25, 2012 Statement of Decision.
 To be eligible to claim state-mandated program reimbursement, an enterprise or non-enterprise special district must be subject to both the tax and spend limitations of Articles XIII A and XIII B, and the costs in question can be recovered solely from proceeds of taxes or tax revenues.
 More information on this topic can be found in the source reference below.